bizdrop/RGB-To-GSC-GSC-Shader-Previewer-Website/README.md

 # RGB To GSC | GSC Shader Previewer Website

-I combined 2 websides so there just a click apart
+I combined 2 websites so there just a click apart

 ---